derekblair/ILPDFKit/Readme.md

  The quickest way to get started with ILPDFKit is to take a look at the included sample app.
 For example, to view a PDF form resource named 'test.pdf' you can do the following:

-    _pdfViewController = [[PDFViewController alloc] initWithResource:@"test"];
+    _pdfViewController = [[PDFViewController alloc] initWithResource:@"test.pdf"];

     // Manually set a form value

-    [_pdfViewController.document.forms setValue:@"Derek" ForFormWithName:@"FullName"];
+    [_pdfViewController.document.forms setValue:@"Derek" ForFormWithName:@"Contacts.FirstName"];

     // Save a form updated manually or via the user to disk

     [_pdfViewController.document saveFormsToDocumentData]
     [_pdfViewController.document writeToFile:somePath];

 ## PDF Support

-  The PDF standard is constanty evolving and many more recent features are not supported, especially those introduced after PDF 1.3.
+ILPDFKit currently supports a narrow range of PDF versions and is not suitable for a production app that needs to save general PDF files from versions 1.3 to 1.7

+ PDF features that cause issues with saving include:

+  1. Linearized PDF files (Linearization is broken after save.
+File will open correctly using UIWebView, Preview, and Chrome but Adobe reader fails)

+  2. Object Streams (This library can not currently save fields stored in object streams, introduced in PDF 1.5 , files that use object streams are sometimes refered to as compressed files as object streams can compress PDF objects in the file).

 ## Features

   For this version, all features are considered experimental.
 Expanded features and documentation will be released in subsequent versions.

   * View and interact with PDF forms (Button, Text, and Choice)
   * Extract and modify AcroForm values.
-  * Support for JavaScript PDF actions (A, E and K keys)
+  * Support for JavaScript PDF actions (A, E and K keys) (Limited)
-  * Save form data to the original PDF file (Uncompressed PDF files only)
+  * Save form data to the original PDF file (See limitations above)
   * Created XML respresentation of all forms and data for form submission.
-  * Print filled out forms to a printer or flat PDF.
   * Easy introspection using PDFDocument, PDFPage, PDFDictionary and PDFArray.
   * Rapidly, parse, extract and analyze PDF document structure, data and properties.